MicrosoftDocs/Contribute/Contribute/content/git-github-fundamentals.md

 - Examples of **embedding video** by using an iframe.
 - General **instructions on the use of Microsoft technical documentation extensions**, which you can use for special controls such as buttons and selectors.

+## Origin

+This term is the name assigned to the connection between your local repository and the repository from which it was cloned.
+In the Microsoft Learn workflow, the origin represents the connection to your fork.
+This term is sometimes used as a moniker for the origin repository itself, as in "Remember to push your changes to the origin."

 ## Pull requests

+A *pull request* (PR) is a request for a content owner to pull your changes into the official source.
+A PR enables GitHub's collaboration model by asking for the changes (also known as *commits*) from your working branch to be pulled and merged into another branch.
+In most cases, that other branch is the default branch in the main repository.

-A *pull request* provides a convenient way for a contributor to propose a set of changes that will be applied to the default branch.
-The changes (also known as *commits*) are stored in a contributor's branch, so GitHub can first model the impact of *merging* them into the default branch.
-A pull request also serves as a mechanism to provide the contributor with feedback from a build/validation process, the pull request reviewer, to resolve potential issues or questions before the changes are merged into the default branch.
+A PR also serves as a mechanism to provide the contributor with feedback from Microsoft Learn's validation processes and the PR reviewer, to resolve potential issues or questions before the changes are merged into the default branch.

-There are two ways to contribute by pull request, depending on the size of changes that you want to propose.
-We will cover this in detail later, in the [GitHub workflow](how-to-write-workflows-major.md) section of this guide.
+## Remote

+A *remote* is a named connection to a remote repository, such as the "origin" or "upstream" remote.
+Git refers to this as a remote because it's used to reference a repository that's hosted on another computer.
+In the Microsoft Learn workflow, a remote is always a GitHub repository.

+## Upstream

+Like the origin remote, *upstream* is a named connection to another repository.
+In the Microsoft Learn workflow, the upstream represents the connection between your local repository and the main repository from which your fork was created.
+This term is sometimes used as a moniker for the upstream repository itself, as in "Remember to pull the latest changes from the upstream."

 ## Learn more